What kinds of things can be helped with acupuncture?

 trauma (physical or psychological), acute/chronic anxiety, stress, depression, distress, grief, shock, addiction recovery, OCD, anger management,

-chemotherapy recovery, cancer remission, post-surgical recovery, stroke recovery, dermatological conditions (eczema, psoriasis, acne, acute dermatitis), symptoms of autoimmune disorders,
+chemotherapy recovery, cancer remission, post-surgical recovery, stroke recovery, dermatological conditions (eczema, psoriasis, acne, acute dermatitis), symptoms of autoimmune disorders, anemia,

 migraines, headaches, hormonal issues (thyroid, pituitary, reproductive),